 The Finance Algorithm

-Super Contribution Planner
+Super Contribution Planner.

 Assess effects/taxes of various concessional/non-concessional super contributions under 2026 rules.